 Jack Daniel’s comes in a variety of flavors.
 Tennessee Fire is cinnamon flavored, there’s also Tennessee Honey, and Apple.
 All three of these are on the very sweet side and are notoriously sticky when spilled.
 They’re great for chilled shots (throw the bottle in the freezer!), or mixed with sodas and juices for quick and tasty cocktails.
 Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit into some freshly brewed tea for a hot toddy in the winter.
 All flavors are available from 50ml up to 1.75-liter bottles.

 Pre Packaged Cocktails

 Great for ball games or a trip to the beach or park, Jack Daniel’s now makes a long list of canned and bottled cocktails.
-By the can they have a whiskey and seltzer (only 97 calories), whiskey and cola, and honey whiskey lemonade.
+By the can, they have a whiskey and seltzer (only 97 calories), a whiskey and cola, and a honey whiskey lemonade.
 The whiskey seltzer is 5% abv and the other two are 7% and are all available in 355ml cans.

 - 1.5 oz Jack Daniel’s Tennessee Whiskey

 - 1 oz Triple Sec

 - 1 oz Fresh Lemon Juice

 In a pint glass, add ice, whiskey, triple sec, and fresh lemon juice and shake in a mixing tin.
 Strain into a pint glass with fresh ice and top with lemon-lime soda.
 Add a lemon wedge and a cherry or two if you want.